pj,

 -----Original Message----- From: Mailing list for parties associated with ITU-T Study Group 16 [mailto:ITU-SG16@mailbag.cps.INTEL.COM]On Behalf Of Paul E. Jones Sent: Thursday, June 07, 2001 10:45 AM To: ITU-SG16@mailbag.cps.INTEL.COM Subject: Re: Using a MAC address as the Alias

-And I should qualify that... unique so as to precisely identify the
+And I should qualify that... unique so as to precisely identify the device.

 pj

------ Original Message ----- From: "Paul E. Jones" paulej@PACKETIZER.COM To: ITU-SG16@mailbag.cps.INTEL.COM Sent: Thursday, June 07, 2001 11:20 AM Subject: Re: Using a MAC address as the Alias
+----- Original Message ----- From: "Paul E. Jones" <paulej@PACKETIZER.COM> To: <ITU-SG16@mailbag.cps.INTEL.COM> Sent: Thursday, June 07, 2001 11:20 AM Subject: Re: Using a MAC address as the Alias

 Frank,

-the GK knew the MAC address-- especially since V4 now allows multiple endpoints to have the same alias.
-There are obvious benefits to having
+At first glance, it seems odd that one would want to report that to the GK.
+Certainly, it doesn't seem useful to report that though LRQ or other address resolution mechanisms.
+However, there are cases where it might be nice if the GK knew the MAC address-- especially since V4 now allows multiple endpoints to have the same alias.
+There are obvious benefits to having a unique alias in the list.

 Paul